EnterTheNameHere/esdoc-monorepo/packages/esdoc-brand-plugin/README.md

 ```

 ## Config
-This plugin takes a title and a repository from `package.json (name, repsitory)`.
+This plugin takes a title and a repository from `package.json (name, repository)`.
 ```json
 {
   "source": "./src",